-Modern itinerary-making tools, from Web sites to computer programs, allow travelers to build colorful trip timelines and share their travel plans with loved ones.
+Modern itinerary-making tools, from websites to mobile apps, allow travelers to build colorful trip timelines and share their travel plans with loved ones.
 But the ability to engineer an effective, seamless itinerary requires more than just bells and whistles -- and well-laid travel plans are an integral component of any successful trip.

 So what's the secret to creating a great itinerary?
 After you've snagged a solid airfare deal, arranged for a car rental and even managed to pack light, there are some less obvious -- but equally important -- tactics you can use to put together a seamless trip.

 Sure, you'd like to milk your trip for all it's worth by booking a red-eye flight and then scheduling a full day's worth of activities on day one, despite an eight-hour time difference.
 But by the end of the trip, you're likely to look and feel as if you've spent the week in correctional boot camp.
 If you really want to squeeze in every tour, meal and excursion you've typed into your itinerary, but as it currently stands you're getting six hours of sleep a night with no room for a time adjustment, you need to add a day -- or cut an activity.